 Shopify handles more technical SEO automatically than most platforms, but several areas still need manual attention.
 Getting these right removes friction that would otherwise cap your ceiling regardless of how good your content is.

-Page Speed and Core Web Vitals
+Page Speed and Page Experience

 Mobile Experience

-HTTPS, Redirects, and URL Changes
+Secure Connections, Redirects, and URL Changes

 Building Authority Through Backlinks

 Backlinks remain one of the strongest ranking signals, and Shopify stores often ignore them because the work feels unfamiliar compared to product photography or ad campaigns.
-A store with strong on-page SEO and zero backlinks will still struggle to rank for competitive terms.
+A store with strong on-page SEO and no backlinks will still struggle to rank for competitive terms.

 The most reliable link sources for ecommerce are digital PR, product reviews on relevant publications, supplier and partner pages, and guest content on industry blogs.
 Avoid link schemes, paid link networks, and mass directory submissions.
 These either fail to move rankings or actively trigger penalties.